w3f/polkadot-wiki/docs/polkadot-node-guides-how-to-validate.md

 # How to validate

-!!! info
 _This tutorial works with the current Alexander testnet and has been updated for PoC-4._

 To be a good validator, you should